scds/intro-python/lessons/lesson5.md

 </details>

 ## Lesson Objectives
-- A learning objective.
-- Second learning objective.
-- Another learning objective.
+- Creating and using functions.
+- Understanding the difference between parameters and arguments.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.